 - Avoid heavy food at the evening meal, including heavy desserts, yogurt, cheese, oily food, and fried food.

-Ayurveda is all about flowing downstream with the cycles, rather than fighting against the current.
-Combining the dietary and lifestyle suggestions in this article with your existing protocol for candida elimination will help your body restore balance which, ultimately, will help your body heal itself.
+Ayurveda is all about flowing with cycles, rather than fighting against the current.
+Combining the dietary and lifestyle suggestions in this article with your existing protocol for candida elimination will help your body restore balance and help your body heal itself.